Biden expands 2 national monuments in California significant to tribal nations

 President Joe Biden on Thursday expanded two national monuments in California following calls from tribal nations, Indigenous community leaders and others for the permanent protection of nearly 120,000 acres (48,562 hectares) of important cultural and environmental land.

-The designations are part of the Democratic president’s “America the Beautiful” initiative, launched in 2021 in line with Biden’s campaign promises, and builds on the Great American Outdoors Act.
-They’re aimed at honoring tribal heritage, meeting federal goals to conserve 30% of public lands and waters by 2030 and addressing climate change, the White House said in a news release.
+The designations play a role in federal and state goals to conserve 30% of public lands by 2030, a move aimed at honoring tribal heritage and addressing climate change, the White House said in a news release.

-Against the backdrop of Biden’s reelection campaign, the White House emphasized the role of Vice President Kamala Harris in ensuring protections in her home state.
-The state of California also has conservation targets.

-“These expansions will increase access to nature, boost our outdoor economy, and honor areas of significance to Tribal Nations and Indigenous peoples as we continue to safeguard our public lands for all Americans and for generations to come,” Harris said in a written statement.

-Some Republicans and other critics of the president’s initiative say it unnecessarily ties up resources that could be crucial for agriculture and other uses.
-In some cases, they allege he has exceeded his legal authority.
-Some of the president’s past actions have included restoring monuments or conservation land that former Republican President Donald Trump had canceled.
+Republicans have opposed some of Biden’s previous protection measures, alleging he exceeded his legal authority.
+Some of the president’s past actions have included restoring monuments or conservation land that former President Donald Trump had canceled.

 In Pasadena, Southern California, Biden expanded the San Gabriel Mountains National Monument, driven by calls from Indigenous peoples including the Fernandeño Tataviam Band of Mission Indians and the Gabrieleno San Gabriel Band of Mission Indians.
 Both are the original stewards of the culturally rich and diverse lands, advocates noted in a separate news release.

 The president also expanded Berryessa Snow Mountain National Monument in Sacramento in Northern California, to include Molok Luyuk, or Condor Ridge.
-The newly renamed ridgeline has been significant to tribal nations such as the Yocha Dehe Wintun Nation for thousands of years.
-It is a central site for religious ceremonies and was once important to key trading routes, advocates said.
+The ridge has been significant to tribal nations such as the Yocha Dehe Wintun Nation for thousands of years.
+It is a central site for religious ceremonies and was once important to key trading routes, the administration said.

 Expansion of both sites makes nature more accessible for Californians, while protecting a number of species, including black bears, mountain lions and tule elk, the White House release said.